openqasm/openqasm/source/language/gates.rst

 implementation is up to the compiler, given information about the basis gate set supported by a particular target.

+In general, new gates may be declared in two different ways: a 'short' declaration syntax, and a more versatile 'general' declaration syntax.
-In general, new gates are defined by statements of the form
+'Short' gate declarations are statements of the form

 .. code-block:: c